You need a special licence if you are:

 - How you will promote responsible drinking.

-The application form explains how to provide this information.
+The Special Licence Application Form explains how to provide this information.

 2. Calculate your fee

 You need to pay a non-refundable fee with your application.
 Your fee will be based on the size and number of events you’re planning to have.
 Use the information on the application form to calculate your fee, or use our Alcohol licence fee calculator (PDF, 70KB).

 3. Pay the fee and apply for the licence